 Tragar Recommends Energy Efficiency

-And that’s one of the keys to energy efficiency.
 The energy department says you can save 10 percent on your heating and cooling bill by turning back your thermostat by 7 to 10 degrees for 8 hours a day in a normal setting.
-But that means you need to keep track of when you’re home, when you’re asleep and other habits.
+But that means you need to keep track of when you’re home, when you’re asleep, and other habits.

-That’s where the Nest Thermostat come in.
-Nest is programmable, and over time this thermostat learns your habits.
+That’s where the Lennox iComfort Smart Thermostat comes in.
+The iComfort is programmable, and over time this thermostat learns your habits.
 So if you get up at 5:30 a.m. during the week it will remember.
 It will also remember if you sleep in on weekends.
 It will know when everyone is away from home at work or school and it will lower your heating during those hours and raise the temperature when you get home.

-Instead of fighting over how to set the thermostat, let Nest do it for you.
+Instead of fighting over how to set the thermostat, let iComfort do it for you.
 To get started, contact Tragar today.